Crista2019/Crowdsourcing_Web_Scraper/README.md

 # Croudsourcing Web Scraper
-A small Python web-scraper based in Scrapy to crawl different crowdfunding campaigns for and animated films, write specific data to a file, and determine what common traits the most successful campaigns share
+A small Python web-scraper based in Scrapy to crawl different crowdfunding campaigns for and animated films, write specific data to a file, and determine what common traits the most successful campaigns share.
+Much thanks to Toward Data Science for the awesome tutorial on building your own dataset using Scrapy, which helped me create this project.

 ## Running Web Crawler...
 To run this program, make sure you have Scrapy framework installed,